 The worldview of U.S. Conservatism has its roots in Calvinism.
 Its dualism is a mirror of Calvinism’s dualism.
 We decidedly see this in religious Fundamentalism, where Calvinist doctrines have been the core dogma of the “religious right” for centuries.
 Part of the legacy of Calvinism is an ideology in which those of different in ethnicity or creed, are placed under a classification of evil.
 Those considered different are vilified and marginalized.
 Foreigners are the enemy, especially if they are non-white.
 Non-whites, even though they are Americans, are lesser members of society.
 That black people are cursed by God has been a long-held conception, especially for the Mormons.

 The Calvinist dualistic worldview has spilled over into secular America.
 A corollary to this conception of evil is that attempts to help the disadvantaged in society is actually not just a waste of time but morally wrong.
 In essence, it is aiding evil.
 The poor are poor because they deserve to be poor because of their sinful nature.
-Calvinism also lies at the root of Libertarianism, the pretentious (and false) name for the “I got mine you get yours” brand of economic politics.
+Calvinism also lies at the root of political ideology of libertarianism, the pretentious (and false) name for the “I got mine you get yours” brand of economic politics.
 Like Calvinism, Libertarianism believes that wealth and poverty reflect ethical character not social realities.

 The ideology and actions of U.S. conservatives express Calvinist dualisms.
 The “Puritans” have always had an influence on American politics and culture that exceeds their numbers.
 The secular U.S. now has a civil religion built on the foundation of Calvinism.
 The conservative notion of American exceptionalism, from the Monroe Doctrine and Manifest Destiny to the current “leader of the free world,” is inspired by Calvinism.
 The Right’s disdain for those who are different is an ethical view responding to the belief that difference itself is a sign of moral failing.
 The Right’s hostility for government helping the disadvantaged manifests the Calvinist belief that we should not help the undeserving.
 Reactionism on right-wing radio, television, and the Internet is the 21st century manifestation of the 16th century ideology of Calvinism.